lgfrbcsgo/wot-async-server/README.md

 # WoT Async Server
-A single threaded, non blocking TCP server which makes use of the `async` / `await` primitives of WoT.
+A single threaded, non blocking TCP server for WoT mods which makes use of the `async` / `await`.

 The server has a peer dependency on [WoT Async](https://github.com/lgfrbcsgo/wot-async).